Exhibitions

 Permanent Exhibitions

-The museum’s study of regional and Cleburne history presented in three galleries, with an emphasis on home life.
-Shelter, food-ways, clothing, art and craft, transportation, and leisure are topics discussed in exhibits using artifacts, graphics, and text.
+The museum’s study of regional home and family life is presented in three galleries.
+Each is centered by a hearth and the traditional feature around which home life revolves.
+Shelter, food-ways, clothing, art and craft, transportation, and leisure are topics discussed in demonstrated exhibits in the form of artifacts, graphics, and text.

 The First Peoples Gallery